xeniakal/AMLS_20-21_SN20159465/README.md

 ## Dependencies

-This repo was tested on `Python 3.6`.
+This repo was tested on `Python 3.6.12`.
 You are encouraged to use this version or later.

 If you have an Nvidia GPU, then you can install tensorflow-gpu package.
 It will make things run a lot faster.

 The project was implemented in a windows machine, on conda environment, a friendly interface to run python projects.
 Python Notebooks were executed on Jupyter Notebook, while python files on Conda integrated environment.
 Before installing anything, it is suggested to create a conda environment which will satisfy our project dependencies.

-If you want to run this repository, first install the required packages:
+If you want to run this repository, first install the required dependencies:

 ```
 git clone https://github.com/xeniakal/AMLS_20-21_SN20159465.git
 pip install -r requirements.txt
 ```

-Add libraries...
+All neccessary libraries are imported through `imports.py` file.
+Just import this file in your code and all dependencies will be inserted automatically.

 ## Code and Folders